kavidey/NeoObscura/docs/mcu_design.md

 #### Compression & SPI Peripheral

-The MCU and FPGA communicate using over SPI using a custom set of commands as shown below:
+The MCU and FPGA communicate using over SPI using a custom sequence of commands as shown below:

 <div align="center">
     <div class="mermaid" style="width: 500px;">